How Higher Ed can Encourage Students Stopping Out During the Pandemic to Return to College

 This decline is likely not permanent.
 However, there are actions people in higher education should take to encourage students who stopped out to return more quickly.
 One of the priorities higher ed should consider is that students want to feel heard and want clear communication.

-Our webinar earlier this month and blog by one of the student panelists tells us that mental health awareness and staying connected is especially important right now.
+Our webinar earlier this month and the "Students Perspective" recap by one of the student panelists tells us that mental health awareness and staying connected is especially important right now.
 This is relevant for higher education members concerned with the number of students stopping out during the pandemic.

 Focus on communication